gmickel/memorybot/README.md

    **.md**, **.txt**, **.json**, **.pdf**, **.docx**, **.epub**, **.csv**

-   ### Adding Webpages
+   ### Crawling Webpages as context

-   Content from Webpages can only be added to the bot's context at runtime. see [Commands](#commands) for more details.
+   Content from Webpages can be added to the bot's context at runtime. see [Commands](#commands) for more details.

-   Coming soon

-   ### Adding Youtube Videos
+   ### Adding Youtube Video transcripts as context

-   Content from Youtube Videos can only be added to the bot's context at runtime. see [Commands](#commands) for more details.
+   Content from Youtube Videos can be added to the bot's context at runtime. see [Commands](#commands) for more details.

-   Coming soon

 6. Run the chatbot: